Karanraj/df15_Apex_REST/README.md

   ```

   ![alt tag](https://raw.github.com/Karanraj/df15_Apex_REST/master/Images/HttpGet.png)

->Note: CD439877 is the Account Number field value of an Account record, you can also pass any valid Account number from your org to get the details.
-To Get Account Number, Open any account record in your dev org and then copy the ‘Account Number’ field value
+>**Note:** *CD439877* is the sample Account Number field value of an Account record, you have to pass valid Account number values from your org.
+Follow the below details to copy the Account Number value

+  1. To Get Account Number, Open any account record in your dev org
+  2. Then copy the ‘Account Number’ field value

   ![alt tag](https://raw.github.com/Karanraj/df15_Apex_REST/master/Images/AccountNumber.png)